 At age eighteen, he saw a show by illusionist James Randi, and became enamored of his approach to magic that openly acknowledged deception as entertainment rather than a mysterious supernatural power.
 Penn regularly acknowledges Randi as the one person on the planet he loves the most besides members of his family.

 He worked with high school classmate Michael Moschen in developing and performing a juggling act during the years immediately following their 1973 graduation.
 In 1974, Penn graduated from Ringling Brothers and Barnum & Bailey Clown College.
 That same year, he was introduced to Teller by Weir Chrisimer, a mutual friend.
 The three then formed a three-person act called Asparagus Valley Cultural Society which played in Amherst, Massachusetts and San Francisco, California.
 In 1981, he and Teller teamed up as Penn & Teller, and went on to do a successful on- and Off Broadway show called “Penn & Teller” that toured nationally.

 In 1994 Penn purchased a home in Las Vegas and dubbed it “The Slammer”.
-It has been featured in dozens of television shows and articles and was designed by his friend Colin Summers.
+It has been featured in dozens of television shows and articles and was designed by his friend Colin Summers, read here for more info on his Vegas pad.
 He currently records music there, and previously conducted his radio show, Penn Radio, at the studio inside “The Slammer”.